Skip to main content

 • Authentication

 Software applications must have a way to authenticate only valid users.
 Typically this is via a sign-on ID and password.
 Passwords must be encrypted when stored in the database.
-LDAP (Light Directory Access Protocol) support is desirable as it allows authentication to be routed through Novell directories.
+LDAP (Lightweight Directory Access Protocol) support is desirable as it allows authentication to be routed through Novell directories.

 • Authorization